COMBINING COMMUNITY WITH WRITING

 FIVE RESEARCH PLATFORMS

-- The Communograph House, an exhibition of research-based artworks by artists: Regina Agu, Lisa Harris, Journey Allen, Michael Khalil Taylor, Rebecca Novak, and Ifeanyi “Res” Okoro II; the exhibition is curated collaboratively, between the artists and the project’s organizers;
+- The Communograph House, an exhibition of research-based artworks by artists: Regina Agu, Lisa Harris, journey, Michael Khalil Taylor, Rebecca Novak, and Ifeanyi “Res” Okoro; the exhibition is curated collaboratively, between the artists and the project’s organizers;

 - Sidewalk Talks, a neighborhood conversation series taking place in front of the Communograph House twice a month, organized by the artists from the Communograph House and members of the surrounding community, which will be supported in part by students of J Hill’s IART class at the University of Houston;